 Spelt is a low GI wholegrain.

 The glycemic index (GI) is a ranking of carbohydrates on a scale of 0 to 100 according to how much they raise blood sugar levels after eating.
 Foods with a high GI are quickly digested and absorbed which results in a rapid increase in blood sugar levels.

-Low-GI foods are preferable as they are slowly digested and absorbed, producing a gradual rise in blood sugar and insulin levels.
-They therefore provide a continuous supply of energy from one meal to the next, which helps maintain energy and concentration levels and helps keep our children feeling fuller for longer.
+Low-GI foods are preferable as they are slowly digested and absorbed, gradually increasing blood sugar and insulin levels.
+Therefore, they provide a continuous supply of energy from one meal to the next, which helps maintain energy and concentration levels and helps to keep us all fuller for longer.